-The aerobic granular biomass purification processes developed over many years are based on sequential operation (SBR).
+The aerobic granular biomass treatment processes that have been developed over many years are based on bioreactor sequential operation (SBR).
 This sequential approach prohibits a continuous feeding of the biological reactor.
-However, the wastewater flow in some treatment plants is uninterrupted and the flow rate cannot be anticipated.
-Unless you have a huge buffer capacity, this process was not very suitable for municipal wastewater, which is why the vast majority of our plants operate in continuous flow.
+However, in some treatment plants the wastewater flow is uninterrupted and the flow rate cannot be predicted, which is why the vast majority of our municipal treatment plants operate in continuous flow.
+Unless the plant has a huge buffer capacity, this sequential granular process is not very suitable for municipal wastewater.

-BeFLOW® is the second concrete result of the research carried out at CEBEDEAU on granular sludge, in partnership with the John Cockerill company.
-The research challenge was to succeed in developing granular sludge for activated sludge plants operating in continuous mode, with more diluted urban water.
-This did not exist at the time: in renovation, the only granular applications consisted of transforming conventional plants into sequential plants.
+BeFLOW® , conducted in partnership with the company John Cockerill, is the second concrete result of the research carried out at CEBEDEAU on granular sludge.
+The research challenge was to develop granular sludge for activated sludge plants operating in continuous mode, with more diluted urban water.
+This did not exist at the time: the only granular revamping applications consisted in converting conventional plants into sequential plants.

-All this was developed over several years at CEBEDEAU on pilots of up to 500 L before being applied in real conditions on platforms of several tens of cubic metres.
+This took several years of development at CEBEDEAU on labscale and pilot plants up to 500 L before being scaled up in real conditions on platforms of several tens of cubic metres.

 John Cockerill now offers a process that is particularly suitable for medium to large capacity municipal wastewater treatment plants (> 10,000 p.e.).
-They are positioning themselves on new installations and on increases in the capacity of existing activated sludge plants.
-In this case, they propose to convert the existing works to a BeFlow process, at a lower cost.
-The capacity increase on existing plants is in the order of +40 to +60%, depending on the partitioning constraints and the existing hydraulic line.
+It is aimed at new installations and at increasing the treatment capacity of existing activated sludge plants.
+In this case, they propose to convert the existing plant to a BeFlow process, at a lower cost.
+The capacity increase of existing plants ranges from +40 to +60%, depending on the partitioning constraints and the existing hydraulic line.